ps2cnc/ps2cnc/README.md

 [https://www.linuxcnc.org/docs/2.5/html/gcode/gcode.html](https://www.linuxcnc.org/docs/2.5/html/gcode/gcode.html)

-The workhorse ones are G0 and G1, I think of them as moveto and lineto.
+The workhorse commands as mentioned above are G0 and G1, I think of them as moveto and lineto.
 There are a few others that we may or may not need depending on the settings/defaults for our machines controller.
 The language does have G2 and G3 to describe arcs, but you may find, certainly at the hobby level, that some CAM tools instead make a zillion very small tiny straight steps instead of describing a curve (you cannot tell visually, these are stepper motors, no matter what it is a zillion small straight steps).
 Perhaps it had to do with some specific 8 bit mcu based controller in the past that could not support curve math or something, or who knows, in any case, 99.9...9% with a bunch of nines are these few commands.
-Ones like I want to use inches or millimeters, happen once per file, if at all.
+Commands like use inches or use millimeters tend to happen once per file, if at all.

 ## SVG (Scaler Vector Graphic)

 [https://www.w3.org/TR/SVG11/Overview.html](https://www.w3.org/TR/SVG11/Overview.html)

 An SVG file was not created nor primarily used by CNC work.
 It happens to have features that fit the needs here as it has the ability to define paths.
 So you can directly convert the paths in the SVG file into cut paths on the machine.
+One of the very popular tools uses SVG files.

 ## PostScript